lullak/DominationPoint/README.md

 ## 🧪 Testing

-### Unit Tests and Integration tests (91%+ Coverage) coverlet image will be found in the project's root directory as 'coverage.png'
+### Unit Tests and Integration tests (91%+ Coverage, 507 tests) coverlet image will be found in the project's root directory as 'coverage.png'
 ### Playwright Tests (31 tests)
 ### Lighthouse Performance Report (83+ Scores) will be found in the project's root directory as 'lighthouse.png'